planetfederal/workshops/tutorials/osm-routing/src/index.rst

 Introduction
 ------------

-At Boundless we champion open standards as well as open source.The great thing about using open standards is that technology outside of OpenGeo Suite snaps into place when we need it.
-One piece of functionality that doesn’t exist in Suite is routing, which allows us to calculate the fastest, cheapest or shortest path between two points.
+At Boundless we champion open standards as well as open source.
+The great thing about using open standards is that technology outside of OpenGeo Suite snaps into place when we need it.
+One piece of functionality that hasn’t existed in Suite is routing, which allows us to calculate the fastest, cheapest or shortest path between two points.

-The tool in this case is pgRouting, which is an extension to PostgreSQL and PostGIS that can generate such paths.
+The tool in this case is `pgRouting <http://pgrouting.org/>`_, which is an extension to PostgreSQL and PostGIS that can generate such paths.
 With the right data set, this allows us to easily create a routing application with OpenGeo Suite to help our users find the optimal route based on their criteria.

 .. image:: ./img/route1.png
    :width: 95%